smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

  ---> fix all errors and exit codes
 		which exit code for malloc failure? + error message? func(s) with template to handle all... keep it uniform, what we doing with exit codes?

-OTHERRRR
- ---> there's a leak in the parser (testing here_Doc signals)

 ***************************************************************************
 ***************************************************************************